-The NCI-AD survey is complete, results will be published in the fall of 2023.
+The NCI-AD survey is complete, results have not been received.

 Strategy 4.
 The State will continue to submit critical incident reports to the USDOJ and SME within seven days of the incident as required in the SA.
-(Reporting required through December 14, 2022)
+(Ongoing strategy)